13 Students Recognized for High Performance on PSAT

-Continuing a long tradition, students at Charlottesville High School excelled on the 2015 SAT college-readiness test, far surpassing their state and national peers (see chart, below).
-In addition, based on the related PSAT test taken last fall, 17 CHS seniors have received recognition from the National Merit Scholarship Corporation, with five earning places as semi-finalists in the national scholarship competition.
+Continuing a long tradition, students at Charlottesville High School excelled on the SAT college-readiness test, far surpassing their state and national peers (see chart, right).
+In addition, based on the related PSAT test taken last fall, 13 CHS seniors were recognized as semi-finalists or received letters of commendation from the National Merit Scholarship Corporation.

-- Five National Merit Semifinalists: In the 62nd annual National Merit Scholarship Program, five CHS students are semifinalists: Claire Jenkins, Graham Keeley, Liam O’Brien, Matthew Robinson, and Pascale Starosta.
 They are invited to apply to become finalists, eligible to receive National Merit Scholarships.
-Semifinalists represent less than the top 1 percent of U.S. seniors.
+Semifinalists represent less than the top 1-percent of U.S. seniors.